nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Example:** `food_intake_update d/31 Mar 2021 n/tomato c/20 f/40 p/50`

 <div markdown="span" class="alert alert-success">
   💡 <strong>Tip:</strong> Not all nutrient fields are required and only the specified nutrient fields will be updated with the new value while the other values remain unchanged.
 </div>

 <div markdown="span" class="alert alert-primary">
   ✏️ <strong>Note:</strong> At least one nutrient value is required.
+The food nutrients' value specified must lie within the range of 0 to 1000, both inclusive, and can be up to 2 decimal places.
 </div>

 **Expected output:**